Private foundations also ask for grant applications for projects. We call these Private Funders.

 - Always ask for feedback!
-It is recommended to not wait more than 2-3 months after you get the grant results to ask for it.
-It is always good to get your feedback and granting organizations are always happy to offer it, in both instances, whether you get the grant or not.
+It is recommended to ask for feedback with 2-3 months of receiving your grant results.
+It is always good to get this feedback and granting organizations are always happy to offer it, whether you received the grant or not.

-- If there are changes in your work from the initial application that will change the scope of the project (ie. any large change), always let the grant officer know
+- If there are changes in your work from the initial application that will change the scope of the project (any significant change), always let the grant officer know.

 - If your grant was successful, you will likely be required to submit a final report to the funding body following the completion of your project.
 Don't forget to include this in your critical path!

-- Don't forget that there are specific procedures and protocols involved when it comes to filing your taxes come tax season.
+- Don't forget that there are specific procedures and protocols involved when it comes to filing your taxes.